Quantifying structural uncertainty in chemical reaction network inference: Results

 In real-world applications, we expect structural uncertainty to be more pronounced as most datasets do not sample observations as densely as our simulation study in Section~\ref{sec:toy}. \textcite{fuguitt_liquid_1945} obtained experimental data for the thermal isomerisation of $\alpha$-pinene at 9 time points, which is a reaction system consisting of $\alpha$-pinene ($X_1$), dipentene ($X_2$), allo-ocimene ($X_3$), $\alpha$- and $\beta$-pyronenes ($X_4$), and a dimer ($X_5$).
 This 80-year-old dataset has been extensively used to benchmark ODE parameter inference methods~\cite{stewart_bayesian_1981,rodriguez-fernandez_novel_2006,miro_deterministic_2012,brunel_tracking_2015,rakhshani_hierarchy_2016}, which assume a fixed CRN structure. \textcite{fuguitt_liquid_1945} proposed the CRN

 This CRN was later extended by \textcite{stewart_bayesian_1981} to include the reactions ${X_4 \rightarrow X_3}$ and ${2X_1 \rightarrow X_5}$, who concluded that the extended model should be preferred.
-To our knowledge, the only work that performs inference over a combinatorial space of reactions for this dataset is \cite{tsu_computational_2019}, where a family of CRNs satisfying some simplifying assumptions were enumerated exhaustively.
+To our knowledge, the only work that performs inference over a combinatorial space of reactions for this dataset is \inlinecite{tsu_computational_2019}, where a family of CRNs satisfying some simplifying assumptions were enumerated exhaustively.
 These assumptions were: (i) $X_1$ does not participate as a product, (ii) $X_2$ and $X_5$ do not participate as reactants, and (iii) all reactions are unimolecular, except that dimerisation and dissociation of $X_5$ involves two molecules of another species.
-Moreover, $X_4$ was disregarded during inference in \cite{tsu_computational_2019} as the amount of $X_4$ was not directly measured due to experimental limitations as reported in~\cite{fuguitt_liquid_1945}, instead the amount of $X_4$ at any given time is assumed to be 3\% of the reacted amount of $X_1$.
+Moreover, $X_4$ was disregarded during inference in \inlinecite{tsu_computational_2019} as the amount of $X_4$ was not directly measured due to experimental limitations as reported in~\inlinecite{fuguitt_liquid_1945}, instead the amount of $X_4$ at any given time is assumed to be 3\% of the reacted amount of $X_1$.
+The data we use to apply our methods to includes this assumption.